-Defenses: Contributory and Comparative Negligence in Car Accident Cases
+Contributory and Comparative Negligence: Defenses in Car Accident Cases

-In states that utilize comparative negligence theories, individuals may sue another motorist whether or not their own negligence played any role in the accident.
+In states that utilize comparative negligence theories of liability, individuals may sue another motorist whether or not their own negligence played any role in the accident.
 However, recovery for damages will be reduced by the percentage of fault attributable to them.
 This situation is often referred to as "apportionment of fault" or "allocation of fault."

-Assume further that the jury finds that the turning driver's own negligence contributed to the accident by 30 percent and the negligence of the other motorist contributed to the accident by 70 percent.
-If the jury agrees that damages are worth $100,000, the turning driver would only be able to recover $70,000 in damages (or $100,000 reduced by 30 percent caused by that driver's own negligence).
-If, conversely, the negligence was found to have contributed 70 percent to the accident, the driver could only recover $30,000 for the 30 percent fault for which the other tortfeasor was responsible.
+Let's assume that the jury finds that the turning driver's own negligence contributed to the accident by 30% and the negligence of the other driver contributed to the accident by 70%.
+If the jury agrees that damages are worth $100,000, the turning motorist would only be able to recover $70,000 in damages (or $100,000 minus the 30% caused by his own negligence).

 If, however, the turning driver's negligence was found to have contributed 70% to the accident, than he could only recover $30,000 for the 30% fault for which the jury found the other driver was responsible.
 The turning motorist only collects when he is 70% at fault in states that apply a "pure comparative negligence.”
 This method allows you to recover no matter how negligent you were.

 Some states have changed comparative negligence principles to permit a person to collect in a lawsuit only if he or she is found to be less than 50% at fault.
 See this article for more on the types of comparative negligence.

 Few states have kept the common law defense of contributory negligence, only Virginia, Alabama, D.C., Maryland, and North Carolina.
 Contributory negligence is significant to automobile accident liability because individuals in states with this law can’t sue someone for injuries or damages if they also contributed to the accident by their own negligence.